The Moonstone (1934 film)

 The Moonstone is a 1934 American mystery film directed by Reginald Barker and starring David Manners, Phyllis Barry, Gustav von Seyffertitz and Jameson Thomas.
 It is an adaptation of the 1868 novel The Moonstone by Wilkie Collins.
 The film retains the book's British location, but uses a contemporary 1930s setting rather than the Victorian era of the original.
 It is one of three film versions of the novel, which include silent versions in 1915 and 1909, although a number of television and radio adaptations have been made.

 Plot summary

 As with the book, the film is based around the Herncastle Moonstone, a valuable diamond from India.
+The plot differs from the original on several particulars, however.
+Inspector Cuff is commissioned by Scotland Yard to ensure that the Moonstone, which has just arrived in the country, is kept safe.
+The Moonstone is in the possession of Franklin Blake, who arrives at the Vandier Manor to deliver the jewel to his fiancée Ann Verinder.
+He is accompanied by his Hindu servant Yandoo, who is an original character for the film.
+Anne places the diamond under her pillow; as she sleeps, it is stolen.

+Inspector Cuff arrives and begins to interrogate the various suspects.
+Differences from the book include changing the gender of Gabriel Betteredge and turning Godfrey Ablewhite into an antiquarian book collector.
+Sir John Verinder, an amalgamation of the book's Lady Verinder and Doctor Candy, eventually reveals that he had drugged Blake's drink on the night of the theft.
+When Cuff arranges to repeat this incident, Blake's sleepwalking reveals that he had been intercepted by Godfrey Ablewhite.
+Travelling to London, Cuff is able to arrest Ablewhite as he attempts to sell the diamond.